AlexanderKosik/kickstart_regex/content/anchors.md

 We write a function with a regular expression which evaluates, if a given string is an integer.

     is_integer(string) -> bool
-    Function should evaluate if given string is a valid integer.
+    The function should evaluate if given string is a valid integer.

     We define valid integers as this: